oewinchester/xtream-iptv-player-v3/README.md

 @oewinchester

-I'm open for questions, just make a new issue or contact me.
+I'm open for questions, just make a new issue or contact me,,